jeg1972/kickstart/README.md

-# kickstart
+# Linux Kickstart Files
-Linux Kickstart Files
+A collection of Kickstart files for deploying various Linux distros.